 Students are on their honor not to ask for or give information pertaining to any portion of an examination before or after they have taken it, in such a way as to gain or give an advantage over other students.

-Additionally, students are required to comply with specified testing conditions or the outlined requirements related to the testing environment.
-Taking either of these actions constitutes giving or receiving unauthorized aid.
+Additionally, students are required to comply with specified testing conditions or requirements related to the testing environment.